 Blockchain and Cryptocurrency: Hr.
-Herzinger has represented blockchain and cryptocurrency entities, founders, and employees in regulatory, litigation, and compliance matters, including SEC and other regulatory investigations, and securities class action litigation.
-He has developed a deep knowledge in this area and has been working on cryptocurrency matters since the SEC staked its claim as a cryptocurrency regulator in 2017.
+Herzinger has represented blockchain and cryptocurrency platforms, founders, funds, and exchanges in SEC and state regulatory investigations, securities litigation, and regulatory compliance matters.
+He has developed a deep knowledge of blockchain and cryptocurrency and has been working on such matters for several years.

 Engagement & Publications

 - "SEC suffers judicial setbacks for administrative hearings," Daily Journal (June 2022)

 - Quoted in "Digital Assets: What to Do When the SEC Comes Calling," Crowdfund Insider (January 26, 2020)

 - Co-author, "Challenging SEC Authority to Enforce the Bank Secrecy Act," Law360 (July 12, 2018)